Chiune Sugihara: Later life

-Sugihara settled in Fujisawa in Kanagawa prefecture with his wife and three sons.
+Sugihara settled in Fujisawa in Kanagawa Prefecture with his wife and three sons.
 To support his family he took a series of menial jobs, at one point selling light bulbs door to door.
 He suffered a personal tragedy in 1947 when his youngest son, Haruki, died at the age of seven, shortly after their return to Japan.
-In 1949 they had one more son, Nobuki, who is the last son alive representing the Chiune Sugihara Family, residing in Belgium.
+In 1949 they had one more son, Nobuki, who is the last son alive representing the Sugihara family, residing in Belgium.
 Chiune Sugihara later began to work for an export company as general manager of a U.S. Military Post Exchange.
-Utilizing his command of the Russian language, Sugihara went on to work and live a low-key existence in the Soviet Union for sixteen years, while his family stayed in Japan.
+Utilizing his command of the Russian language, Sugihara went on to work as a trade representative and live a low-key existence in the Soviet Union for sixteen years, while his family stayed in Japan.